python/cpython/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature
+name: Feature or enhancement
-about: Submit a proposal for a new CPython feature
+about: Submit a proposal for a new CPython feature or enhancement
 labels: "type-feature"
 ---

-**Feature**
+**Feature or enhancement**

-(A clear and concise description of your feature proposal.)
+(A clear and concise description of your proposal.)

 **Pitch**

-(Explain why this feature should be implemented and how it would be used.
+(Explain why this feature or enhacement should be implemented and how it would be used.
  Add examples, if applicable.)

 **Previous discussion**